kranthiyelaboina/AWS-Admission-Enquiries-Analysis/README.md

      - **Admission_Enquiry:** Type of enquiry (e.g., BTech, MTech)

 2. **Generating/Validating Data:**
-   - If you are creating your own synthetic dataset, ensure it has at least 8000 records with the above attributes.
+   - If you are creating your own synthetic dataset, ensure it has at least 10,000 records with the above attributes.
-   - Use tools like Python, Excel, or any data generation utility to build the dataset.
+   - Use tools like Python Pandas, Excel, or any data generation utility to build the dataset.

 ---